mikeoliphant/NeuralAudio/README.md

 For WaveNet, the internal implmeentation supports optimized static models of the offical NAM network architectures:  "Standard", "Lite", "Feather", "Nano".

-For LSTM, the internal implementation supports optimized static models architectures:
+For LSTM, the internal implementation supports optimized static models architectures for 1x8, 1x12, 1x16, 1x24, 2x8, 2x12, and 2x16 models.

-- LSTM 1x8
-- LSTM 1x12
-- LSTM 1x16
-- LSTM 1x24
-- LSTM 2x8
-- LSTM 2x12
-- LSTM 2x16

 All NAM files with WaveNet and LSTM architectures not supported internally will fall back on a less performant dynamic implementation (although still faster than NAM Core).